howardvickers/galvanize-capstone-asthma/README.md

 # galvanize-capstone-asthma
 ## A Breath of Fresh Air: Predicting Asthma Rates with Data Science
+### Machine learning algorithms are used to determine the drivers of asthma hospitalization rates and power a tool to predict asthma rates at a county level.

 ### Introduction
 #### Overview & Purpose